California College Republicans: Annual convention and elections

-State leadership is elected at a yearly convention — one of two major meetings of the California College Republicans each year (the other is a Board of Directors meeting and training session).
+State leadership is elected at a yearly convention — one of two major meetings of the California College Republicans each year (the other is a training session).
 The convention, simply known as "Convention," is the annual meeting for delegates from all CCR chapters to run for office, pass legislation, amend the Constitution (bylaws), hear from party leadership, and network.
-The convention has generally taken place between February and May each year, in congruence with the Spring Convention of the California Republican Party.
+The convention generally took place between February and May each year before 2020, in congruence with the Spring Convention of the California Republican Party.
 Due to the COVID-19 pandemic, the 2020 convention of the California College Republicans was delayed until July 11, 2021.
-This reorganized the timing of the convention to now take place during the summer.
+This reorganized the timing of the convention to now take place during the summer, usually in June in Las Vegas, Nevada.

-Board of directors meeting
+Training meeting

-State leadership convenes one or more Board of Directors (referred to as Senate from 2018 to 2021) meetings each year.
+State leadership convenes one or more training meetings each year.
 The meetings are of chapter presidents and any other members that wish to attend.
-Topics covered by the meeting include passing budgets, approving legislation, trying impeachments of officers, and hearing club charter disputes.
-The meetings also involve training sessions on issues like fundraising, networking, social media development, and more.
-The meeting is typically held at the same time as the California Republican Party Fall convention, usually in September or October.
+Topics covered include issues like fundraising, networking, social media development, and more.
+The meeting is typically held at the same time as the California Republican Party conventions.

 State leadership

-As of the 2024 Convention, the CCR Executive Board consists of:
+As of the 2026 Convention, the CCR Executive Board consists of: